You may be surprised to learn that there is arsenic in rice.

 4. What is the FDA doing in light of its findings?

-Now, in 2020, the FDA will issue final guidance to industry that includes a maximum recommended amount, or “action level,” of 100 parts per billion inorganic arsenic in infant rice cereal.
+In 2020, the FDA issued final guidance to industry that includes a maximum recommended amount, or "action level," of 100 parts per billion inorganic arsenic in infant rice cereal.
 (Of note, the European Commission established the same level for rice intended for the production of food for infants and young children.)
 FDA testing found that the majority of infant rice cereal currently on the market either meets, or is close to, the action level.

 What FDA is asking food manufacturers to do will reduce the exposure for infants and, based on our testing, the agency believes this is feasible for the companies.
 In 2018, the FDA tested 149 samples of infant rice cereals on the market and found 76% already meet the action level.